Bathroom Renovation Permits in Vancouver, BC: When You Need One

 When do electrical changes require a permit?

 Adding or moving circuits, installing heated floors, relocating lighting or fans, or modifying wiring typically requires permits and inspection.
-Bathrooms also have specific safety requirements (such as GFCI protection).
+Bathrooms also have specific safety requirements such as GFCI protection.

 Do I need strata approval even if I do not need a city permit?

-Need Help Planning a Permit-Safe Renovation?
+Need Help Planning a Permit-Ready Bathroom Renovation?